palomachain/docs/src/guide/develop/quick-start/mint-egg.md

 :::

 ### Convert to byte array
-Now that you have the payload in Hex format, you need to convert it into base64.
-You can use this [tool](https://base64.guru/converter/encode/hex).
+Now that you have the payload in Hex format, you need to convert it into base64 usin this [tool](https://base64.guru/converter/encode/hex).

 :::details Using Python for the conversion
 Python also makes it easy to convert Hex into base64 as per the steps below.